 Red Lodge Clay – Center Short-Term Resident 2016

-Kyle Johns was born in 1983 and has resided in Chicago land area all his life.
+Kyle Johns was born in and raised in the Chicago land area most all his life.
 Kyle found his passion for working with clay at Oakton Community College.
 Kyle then transferred to Southern Illinois University Edwardsville (SIUE) where he began studying under Paul Dresang and Matt Wilt.
 Following undergraduate, Kyle received his Master of Fine Arts degree from Ohio University, studying with Brad Schwieger, Tom Bartel, Alex Hibbitt, and Chuck Mcweeny.
 While at Ohio University, Kyle participated in a six week residency at The International Ceramics Center in Kecskemet, Hungary.
 Kyle also was a studio assistant at Arrowmont School for the Arts and Crafts, returning several times as a workshop assistant and Utilitarian Clay.
-Kyle recently completed a long term resident at the Archie Bray Foundation, and is currently Artist in Residence and instructor at the ceramics program at Harvard University.
+Kyle recently completed a long term Residency at the Archie Bray Foundation, an Artist in Residency and instructor at the ceramics program at Harvard University, and is currently a Long Term Resident at Kansas State University.

 My work uses the vessel to explore various degrees of form, function, and sculptural considerations.
 From my interest in contemporary design, I playfully experiment with new solutions with the intention to conjure feelings for leisure, desire, and rarity embedded in domestic objects.